If the question, “What personal training certification should I get” sounds familiar, you are probably contemplating, or researching – or both.

 This chapter does an excellent job of covering these key skills.

 Although NSCA covers motivation very well, it does not cover discipline at all.

-In other words, motivation is a great tool for personal trainers to use to help clients the first time, but discipline to continue is even more so important for client long-term success!
+In other words, motivation is a great tool for personal trainers to use to help clients the first time, but the discipline to continue is even more so important for client long-term success!

-A missed opportunity would definitely be the inclusion of ways that trainers can help clients develop discipline to adhere to their desired, healthier lifestyles and exercise programs.
+A missed opportunity would definitely be the inclusion of ways that trainers can help clients develop the discipline to adhere to their desired, healthier lifestyles and exercise programs.

 Read this: The Best Health Coach Certifications

 The best personal training programs always cover client consultation.